 - Responsible communication on matters of public interest

 How Are Claims for Defamation and Injurious Falsehood Resolved?

 If someone made false and disparaging statements against you or your business, our defamation lawyers are here to help.
 While a “wait and see” approach could work for many different types of claims.
 You should contact a defamation lawyer as soon as you learn about a false statement being spread about you or your business.

 Whether you are suing for defamation or injurious falsehood such as libel or slander, you can seek damages for economic losses and seek non-monetary remedies like injunctions – an order for a party to stop doing something.
 You can think about economic losses as direct financial impacts on you or your business because of another party’s wrongdoing – loss of business, clients, profits, market share, and even contracts.

 For defamation specifically, you can also seek general damages for the non-economic harm another party’s actions had on you, your mental health or your life.
 A court has some discretion to determine how much in general damages to award somebody.

 As soon as you become aware of the untrue and damaging statements made about you or your business, you should put the other side on notice of their wrongdoing.
 You can also account for and demand damages for the harm the other side caused you with its statements.
 This is typically done through a demand letter.

-If your negotiations do not work, the only option left is to move through the other stages of a lawsuit up to trial.
-Our lawyers can help you recover damages and protect you or your business reputation in a public court of law.
+If negotiations don’t work, the only option left is to move through the other stages of a lawsuit up to trial.
+Our defamation lawyers can help you recover damages and protect you or your business reputation in a public court of law.

 Whether you’re using or defending against a claim of defamation or injurious falsehood, the process can become overwhelming and complicated.
-Our commercial litigation lawyers can help lighten your burden and get you the results you need.
+Our defamation lawyers can help lighten your burden and get you the results you need.